GabrielBortolote/open_weather_integration/README.md

 To build this application I chose these technologies:

-- Django: a robust Python web framework, it provides tools for testing, routing, db communication and much more;
+- **Django**: a robust Python web framework, it provides tools for testing, routing, db communication and much more;
-- Celery: a service to run asynchronous tasks, acting besides Django, I chose to use just one queue, one worker and keep only one concurrency processor, the tasks are going to be executed one by one;
+- **Celery**: a service to run asynchronous tasks, acting besides Django, I chose to use just one queue, one worker and keep only one concurrency processor, the tasks are going to be executed one by one;
-- MySQL: for storage, this database service is commonly used in simple and small applications, it can be easily integrated with django.
+- **MySQL**: for storage, this database service is commonly used in simple and small applications, it can be easily integrated with django.

 ## Using the application